 2. Offer flexible involvement

-There are quite a few types of corporate giving programs that can make a difference for your nonprofit.
+There are a variety of corporate giving programs that could be appealing to sponsors and can make a difference for your nonprofit.
 These opportunities include:

-When you provide multiple opportunities for companies to support your nonprofit, even if they seem unconventional, you’ll reap benefits you never knew were possible.
-More importantly, your corporate sponsors will appreciate your flexibility and be more willing to work with you when you communicate effectively about relevant opportunities.
+When you provide multiple opportunities for companies to support your nonprofit, even if they seem unconventional, you’ll reap a wide range of benefits.
+More importantly, your corporate sponsors will appreciate your flexibility and be more excited to work with you in a way that aligns with their interests.

 3. Thank your sponsors